 From March to August the reef is home to the largest number of whale sharks and eco-friendly tours take visitors to Exmouth and Coral Bay to swim with the marine wildlife, including elusive sea turtles, humpback whales, and dugong.

-Lifeguards patrol the waters and sands, making it a popular swimming destination.
-Bay Street hosts cafes, restaurants, and fashionable boutiques.
-Pathways blend gorgeous gardens, historic architecture, and the fabulous sands of the southern coastline.
+Bay Street hosts cafes, restaurants, and fashionable boutiques, and pathways blend gorgeous gardens, historic architecture, and the fabulous sands of the southern coastline.

 From the wild allure of untamed landscapes to the stunning seclusion of coastal islands, pristine white-sand beaches, and engaging wildlife, you can embrace the wonders of Australia through its beaches with our Australia tours and vacations.